amir-arad/typescript-boilerplate-library/README.md

 `npm run build`

-Cleans, then builds the service and docker image.
+Cleans, then builds the library.

-Your built code will be in the `./dist/` directory, the docker image will be written to the local docker exporter.
+Your built code will be in the `./dist/` directory.

-### End-to-end Testing

-`npm run test:e2e`

-runs end-to-end tests against a built docker image (notice this command does nbot builds a docker image).